wispgov/bjornvpn/electrocute.md

-# Compiled By Me:

-( C ) - Snowflakes

 # About Me

-I currently work for Information Security in Dallas, Texas and yes I find Loop-Holes in a System, I am an Electronics Hacker and Loves Port Scanning, Fuzzing and Boundary Scanning all my Life, Former Web Vulnerabilities Exploit Researcher and I fond myself with OpenVPN, I am an avid Security Researcher who likes to Research all kinds of Hacks, I am a CISSP Student and soon-to-be.
+I currently work for Information Security in Dallas, Texas and yes I find Loop-Holes in a System.
+I am an Electronics Hacker and Loves Port Scanning, Fuzzing and Boundary Scanning all my Life.
+Former Web Vulnerabilities Exploit Researcher and I fond myself with OpenVPN (of whom I am certainly good at, As I own a VPN Network of which is my Sideline Business).
+I am an avid Security Researcher who likes to Research all kinds of Hacks.
+I am a CISSP Student and soon-to-be.
 I usually study under the Shadows with VPN under my Masks.
 Which means you can't find me.
 My Quote?
-"Easy to Find, Hard to Handle." as I am a once Hard-Headed ignorrant Hacker.
+"Hard to Find, Easy to Talk, But Difficult to Handle." as I am a once Hard-Headed ignorrant Hacker.
 But would listen under circumstances of neccessities and yes, I would help you.
 If I can understand your Situation.
 And if you really need it.

+# Compiled By Me:

+( C ) - Snowflakes